 Key features such as the great hall, keep, well and dovecote are still evident today.

 Whittington Castle was defended by a ring of earthworks which are best appreciated from the aerial photographs in our recent examinations suggest they may be as much as 3000 years old.

 It has recently been established that this was the site of a garden in medieval times.

 The Castle would have been defended by a moat system.
 Only a couple of pools remain to remind us that this was once a water defended Castle.
 These are now home to waterfowl such as swans, coots and ducks.
 If you keep your eyes peeled you may catch site of a pike lurking in the waters.

-This mound was originally thought to be the motte on which a wooden bailey may have been built which predated the stone structure visible today.
-However current thinking is that it was a prospect mount, or viewing platform from which one could admire the medieval garden.
+This mound was originally thought to be the motte on which a wooden bailey may have been built and which predated the stone structure visible today.
+However current thinking is that it was a prospect mount or viewing platform from which one could admire the medieval garden.

-Access to the inner bailey was by drawbridge.
+Access to the inner bailey was by a drawbridge.

 This popular village pub is within the area of the scheduled monument.

 Understanding the Castle as we see it today necessitates the peeling away of all these layers.
-The Trust is indebted to English Heritage who have sponsored Peter Brown Associates to undertake a research project which is revealing new and exciting insights into the Castles history.
+The Trust is indebted to English Heritage who have sponsored Peter Brown Associates to undertake a research project which is revealed new and exciting insights into the Castle’s history.